albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 }
 ```
 ### Data Entity
 For example, we will use Orgs project to explain how to implement room and so on.
-In the `br.com.alura.orgs/model/entity`, we create `Item.kt`, the data entity.
+In the `br.com.alura.orgs/model/entity`, we'll create the data entity in the `Item.kt`.
 This entity is composed by five fields, with just one key field.
-When a field name does not match the corresponding a variable name, we need to use @ColumnInfo with name in the database.
+When a field name does not match the corresponding variable name, we need to use @ColumnInfo with name in the database.
 Each entity must be annotated with @Entity and specify its tableName, following the SQL naming conventions.

 ```kotlin
 @Entity(tableName = "item")
 data class Item(